MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

     See [Send an email to a user with their Audio Conferencing information](send-an-email-to-a-user-with-their-dial-in-information.md).

-## <a name="see-and-set-the-primary-default-and-secondary-alternate-languages-on-an-audio-conferencing-bridge"></a>Finden Sie unter, und legen Sie die primären (Standard) und die sekundären Sprachen (alternative) auf eine audiokonferenzbrücke
+## <a name="see-and-set-the-primary-default-and-secondary-alternate-languages-on-an-audio-conferencing-bridge"></a>Anzeigen und Festlegen der primären (Standard-) und sekundären (Alternativen) Sprachen auf einer Audiokonferenz-Brücke

 1. Sign in to Office 365 with your work or school account.